iqm-finland/cirq-on-iqm/docs/user_guide.rst

 The ``final_mapping`` is the mapping from physical qubits before inserting SWAP gates to the physical qubits after the routing is complete

-As mentioned above you may also provide the initial mapping from the *logical* qubits in the circuit to the *physical* qubits on the device yourself, by using the keyword argument ``initial_mapper``.
+As mentioned above, you may also provide the initial mapping from the *logical* qubits in the circuit to the *physical* qubits on the device yourself, by using the keyword argument ``initial_mapper``.
 It serves as the starting point of the routing: